steve-gray/swagger-service-skeleton/README.md

             temporaryDirectory: './dist/codegen',
         },
         service: {
-            swagger: './contracts/your-service-api.yaml',
+            openapi: './contracts/your-service-api.yaml',
         }
     });
     module.exports = instance;

-Calling instance() will start up a complete service on port 10010 serving your swagger-API.
+Calling instance() will start up a complete service on port 10010 serving your openapi-API.
 It expects that  controller-implementations are located in ./src/controllers relative to your application root path.

 ## Complete Configuration

 The example below shows a complete-configuration for using the library, with typical defaults specified.
 The only __required__ parameters are the ones in the minimal example above.

     'use strict';
-    const skeleton = require('swagger-service-skeleton');
+    const skeleton = require('openapi-service-skeleton');
     const yamljs = require('yamljs');

     const instance = skeleton({
-        // IOC Settings - See swagger-service-skeleton on NPM for more parameters
+        // IOC Settings - See openapi-service-skeleton on NPM for more parameters
         ioc: {
             // Automatically register services with the IoC Container
             autoRegister: {